 Reformers have long sought to abolish the Electoral College and replace it with a “popular plurality system” that would award the presidency to the candidate winning the most popular votes nationally, but this reform has three major flaws.
 First, it would leave intact the current method for determining the nominees of the parties that compete in the general election.
 This process – now featuring state-level primaries (and a few caucuses) – has produced a “nomination mess” that thwarts many ideals that are widely held by American citizens.
 Second, awarding the presidency to the candidate getting the most votes in the general election would provide poor inoculation from charismatic demagogues who appeal to a committed but narrow base of supporters and who are little trusted by most citizens.
 Third, this reform would require a constitutional amendment, and getting Congress and enough states to ratify such an amendment seems highly unlikely.

-Nevertheless, 15 states have signed a National Popular Vote Interstate Compact (NPVIC) and there is sufficient momentum for the NPVIC that presidential reform efforts have been largely focused on its adoption since the popular-electoral vote mismatches that occurred in 2000 and 2016.
+Because of the third problem, 15 states have signed a National Popular Vote Interstate Compact (NPVIC) and there is sufficient momentum for the NPVIC that presidential reform efforts have been largely focused on its adoption since the popular-electoral vote mismatches that occurred in 2000 and 2016.
 While the NPVIC proposal is a cleaver end-run around the need for a Constitutional amendment to attain a popular-plurality system in practice, its various problems are exposed.

 In this book intended for the general public,I draw upon political theory, findings from various social sciences, history, and the techniques of memoir to convey the evolution of my thinking about this issue.
 Covering over 230 years of American history, weaving in aspects of the 2020 campaign, and speculating about the future, this book concisely informs the public about a current issue of enduring importance for American politics.